Author: Chloe Wilson - BSc(Hons) Physiotherapy

-There are many causes of foot pain with approximately 20% of people suffering from some form of problem in their feet.
+There are many causes of foot pain with approximately 20% of people suffering from some form of foot problem at some stage during their life.

 can be caused by a medical condition such as gout, as the result from

 Here you will find an overview of the most common causes of foot pain.
 They have been linked into groups: bone problems, soft tissue problems (muscles, ligaments and tendons), nerve problems, skin problems, medical conditions, foot syndromes and other rare causes of foot pain to make it easier for you to find what you are looking for.
 If you have injured your foot, visit the foot and ankle injury section.

 The foot is made up of twenty six bones divided into three sections, the forefoot, midfoot and hindfoot.
 If any of the bones sit slightly out of place, or parts of them grow abnormally or excessively, this can result in pain.